-- Cover crops research, education, and outreach.
+- ➤ Cover crops research, education, and outreach.
 NPM partnered with county Extension educators, USDA-NRCS, County Land Conservation Departments, non-governmental organizations, and UW-CALS specialists to deliver cover crop education programs in person and virtually across the state and Midwest.
 Activities included on-farm field days, on-farm research and demonstration, development of educational videos, fact sheets, publications, and training farmers and agronomists.
-NPM outreach specialists provided active leadership in the Wisconsin Cover Crops Conference and Cover Crops Research and Outreach Project (CCROP).
-Cover crop demonstration and research plots were continued at Peninsular, Lancaster, and Arlington agriculture research stations. - Soil Health Programming: Nearly 100 soil health presentations were given in-person and virtually to approximately 5,800 farmers, lake and watershed groups, tribal communities, and youth throughout the state, region, and nation in 2022.
-NPM staff worked closely with community and farmer-led watershed groups to develop demonstration/research projects and field days to highlight the impact of agricultural practices on soil health and water quality.
-Additionally, NPM staff assisted the Wisconsin Natural Resources Conservation Service in delivering soil health education to new and existing agency staff, attendees at Farm Technology Days, and high school agriculture educators Six staff from NPM were involved.
-Badger Crop Connect.
-NPM staff were part of a team of educators within the Crops and Soils Program of the Division of Extension that organized and delivered a new series of webinars containing timely Wisconsin crop management information from March through October 2022.
+NPM outreach specialists provided active leadership in the Wisconsin Soil Health Collaborative (SHC) Research and Outreach Project.
+Cover crop demonstration and research plots were continued at Lancaster and Arlington agriculture research stations. - ➤ Badger Crop Connect.
+NPM staff were part of a team of educators within the Crops and Soils Program of the Division of Extension that organized and delivered a new series of webinars containing timely Wisconsin crop management information from March through October 2023.
 These webinars were a successful alternative to in-person fields days.
-Three NPM staff delivered four unique presentations at four different sessions.

-- Healthy Grown / Healthy Farms.
-NPM working cooperatively with the Wisconsin Potato and Vegetable Growers Association (WPVGA) has developed a national model of sustainable production systems, exemplifying integrated pest management.
+Three NPM staff delivered four unique presentations at four different sessions. - ➤ Healthy Grown / Healthy Farms.
+NPM, working cooperatively with the Wisconsin Potato and Vegetable Growers Association (WPVGA), has developed a national model of sustainable production systems, exemplifying integrated pest management.
 In addition, the program includes a nationally recognized ecosystem restoration effort.
-In 2022, 10growers were certified and over 12,800 acres of fresh market potatoes (about 40% of Wisconsin's fresh market acres) were verified as "Healthy Grown."
-NPM has worked with the WPVGA to expand "Healthy Grown" to carrots and onions. - Water quality and conservation expansion programs.
+In 2023, 8 growers were certified and over 8000 acres of fresh market potatoes (about 40% of Wisconsin's fresh market acres) were verified as "Healthy Grown."
+NPM has worked with the WPVGA to expand "Healthy Grown" to carrots and onions. - ➤ Water quality and conservation expansion programs.
 NPM staff have worked to expand water quality programs with state potato and vegetable growers.
-The inclusion of water modules into Healthy Grown was developed and the team is now looking at developing on-farm networks for water quality programs.
-NPM staff provide outreach coordination for the USDA-SCRI Potato Soil Health Project, work with the Central Wis.
-Farmer Cooperative Producer-Led Watershed, lead for the Central Wisconsin Water Quality Working Group, and continued work as a liaison with the Water Task Force. - First Nation sustainable food production and food sovereignty initiatives.
-Through programming efforts of the College of Menominee Nation, Menominee Indian Tribe, the Stockbridge-Munsee Community, and Wisconsin Farm Bureau, NPM's Dr. Jamie Patton provided educational outreach on culturally relevant, sustainable food production practices to indigenous communities in the Great Lakes Region, as well as northeast Wisconsin non-native agricultural producers.
-Additionally, NPM supported youth STEM education by providing multiple presentations on environmental topics to the College of Menominee Nation-Sustainable Development Institute's Summer Sustainability Leadership Cohort, a program for Menominee High School youth. - UWEX Agricultural Institute Climate Change Team.
+The inclusion of water modules into sustainability programs was developed on-farm networks for water quality programs have been established to work on outreach options.
+NPM staff provide outreach coordination, work with the Central Wis.
+Farmer Cooperative Producer-Led Watershed, and continued work as a liaison with the Water Task Force. - ➤ UWEX Agricultural Institute Climate Change Team.
 The NPM Program is part of a leadership group guiding the UWEX-Agriculture Institute Climate Change Education Team.
 The team's mission is to provide professional development and educational resources to enhance the ability of Extension agricultural educators to address current and expected challenges associated with climate change.
-In 2021, three professional development webinars were held, attended by 60 educators and specialists from three UWEX Institutes.